Fault in Maryland Personal Injury Cases

 So, for example, if a pedestrian tries to run across the street without the right of way and gets hit by a car, the pedestrian was clearly at least partially at fault for their injuries.

 However, if it can be demonstrated that the driver of the vehicle witnessed the pedestrian in plenty of time to take evasive or defensive action, and failed to do so, the Defendant may be deemed to have had the last clear chance to avoid the collision and could therefore be deemed at fault, even though the Plaintiff was themselves negligent in running across the street.

-So if you’ve been injured in a car accident, slip and fall or malpractice case anywhere in the in the state of Maryland, and you are looking for a personal injury lawyer to protect your rights, call us today at 443-275-NEIL (6345).
+So if you’ve been injured in a car accident, slip and fall, or malpractice case anywhere in the state of Maryland, and you are looking for a personal injury lawyer to protect your rights, call us today at 443-275-6345.
 There is no fee unless we recover, so there is no risk.
-Let us fight for you, so you can focus on yourself, your family and your recovery.
+Let us fight for you, so you can focus on yourself, your family, and your recovery.